 We’re going to break things down for you, so hopefully you’ll have a better understanding of the Google SERPs and implement a strategy that’s right for you!

 Organic search results are the results that a search engine returns based on its algorithm and are free or non-paid.
-Organic listings are typically underneath the paid listings in the SERPs (see example below in red).
+Organic listings are typically underneath the paid listings in the SERPs (see example to the right in red).

 A search engine (like Google) uses its algorithm to decide which listings to put at the top of these results based on hundreds of factors.
-However, the fundamental things to get right in order to be listed at the top of Google include the relevancy of information on your website in relation to the search query and the currency of the website.
+However, the fundamental things to get right in order to be listed at the top of Google include:

 Studies also show that organic search results also have higher click through rates.
 This is why SEO (Search Engine Optimisation) has become a must have for any business who wants their business to appear in these top, free listings.

 Paid listings are the results that a search engine returns as part of a business’ paid advertising campaign/s.
 These results are typically at the very top of a SERP and can be quite difficult to distinguish compared to organic listings.
-The only real difference is the little yellow rectangle that reads ‘Ad’ beside the business URL (see example below in orange).
+The only real difference is the little green outline rectangle that reads ‘Ad’ beside the business URL (see example to the right).